silentninjabee/Farlight84_iOS_SDK/README.md

 ### Update Log*:
  {dd/mm/yyyy}:
+- 30/09/2024 Minor update to the global offsets, the SDK appears to be the same.
-- 16/09/2023 Major game update to "HiBUddy".
+- 16/09/2024 Major game update to "HiBUddy".
 Updated global offsets and new dump zip file.
   * Included new Farlight.hpp GameProfile for [GitHub - iOS_UE4Dumper](https://github.com/MJx0/iOS_UE4Dumper)
 - 26/07/2024: Major game update.
 Updated global offsets and new dump zip file.
 - 07/07/2024: Major game update v2.3.4 - Updated global offsets and new dump zip file.